-Sherry’s experience as Miss Fitness USA also translated to a modeling career, which helped make Richard’s Little Hercules routine look professional and pristine.
+Sherry’s prior experience winning Miss Fitness USA also translated into a modeling career, which helped make Richard’s Little Hercules routine look professional and pristine.

-Her direction was pivotal in helping propel Richard’s charismatic show into the spotlight, while avoiding a spectacle that might come off gaudy or amateurish.
+Her direction was pivotal in helping propel Richard’s charismatic show into the spotlight, while avoiding a gaudy spectacle that might come off as a display of tacky amateurism.

 Ready for the Spotlight

-In the little time he had outside of developing his Little Hercules persona, Richard remained plenty busy with homeschooling under his mother’s supervision.
+In the precious little time that he had outside of developing his Little Hercules persona, Richard remained plenty busy with homeschooling under guidance and supervision of his mother.